AnisOuersighni/CPTS_HTB_ACADEMY/File_Transfers/README.md

-This is one of the most insightful of Hackthebox!
+This is one of the most insightful of Hackthebox modules!
 Enjoy reading my notes of it !